Azure/blackbelt-aks-hackfest/labs/day1-labs/01-setup-app-local.md

    The terminal will show the message saying ``` CONNECTED TO mongodb://localhost:27019/webratings ```

    **Leave the terminal session open as such and proceed to next step.
-A new session will be opened in parrallel in the next step**
+A new session to the Jumpbox needs to be opened in parallel in the next step**

 2. Open a new terminal session on the jumpbox and test the API